Augustus Baldwin Longstreet: Pre-Civil War

-In 1839, he was made president of Emory College.

-After nine years he accepted the presidency of Centenary College, Louisiana, then of the University of Mississippi, where he stayed for six years, after which he resigned, and became a planter, but in 1857 became president of South Carolina College.
+In 1839, Longstreet was made president of Emory College.
+After nine years he accepted the presidency of Centenary College, Louisiana, then of the University of Mississippi, where he stayed for six years, after which he resigned, and became a planter.
+Four years later, in 1857, he became president of South Carolina College.
 Just before the Civil War, he returned to his old presidency in Mississippi.